-Apply for our Corrections Officer Academy today!
+Apply to be a Corrections Officer today!
 Our paid training program will prepare you for this great career.
 Click here to go to the Minnesota Careers site to apply for the position.

-Applicants who qualify will need to pass the REACT Video test, interview and background checks in order to be placed on the eligibility list for hire.
-If position is offered, you must also pass a pre-employment physical.
+Applicants who qualify will need to pass an assessment, interview and background checks in order to be placed on the eligibility list for hire.
+If position is offered, you must also pass a pre-placement medical exam.
 Further information on this process is listed below.

-Complete a six-week training program to learn to enforce facility rules and maintain security; supervise offenders in daily living routines; monitor movement and activities, including acting as a offender work crew supervisor; exercise disciplinary control over offenders; and write reports.
+Complete a 6-week training program to learn to enforce facility rules and maintain security; supervise offenders in daily living routines; monitor movement and activities, including acting as an offender work crew supervisor; exercise disciplinary control over offenders; and write reports.
 The training includes a two-week academy program in St. Paul plus job location training.